kpapap/opendatacube-docker/README.md

 # datacube-docker

-General purpose Docker Images related to the Open Data Cube project
+Docker Images related to the Open Data Cube project

+##

+## List of images

+* [opendatacube/datacube-index](index/readme.md): A suite of tools to manage indexing into an Open Data Cube database
+* [opendatacube/datacube-index](explorer): Files wher I based the ne docker image for explorer

+## Original contents below

 ## How this works

 Each folder has a Dockerfile and a version.txt, as a minimum.
 There are two GitHub Actions pipelines per image, one to test and one to build.
 In order to rebuild an image and have